kim0chan/COSE102-Java-Programming/README.md

 	}

 	public String getBotToken() {
-		return "123456789:BlahbLahBlAHblaHBlaah"; Your bot's token
+		return "123456789:BlahbLahBlAHblaHBlaah"; //Your bot's token
 	}
 ```
 In this way, you can apply your bot.